The True Cost Of Poorly Managing Business Travel

 When booking for travel, process and guidelines are an afterthought as admins can ‘set and forget’ a policy that influences flight and hotel searches for their corporate travelers.

-And with Lola, you’re cutting down on the time it takes to book travel, and saving money as a result.
+And with Lola, you’re cutting down on the time it takes to book business travel, and saving money as a result.
 You can even see how some of our customers have changed their booking time from 3 days to 10 minutes.

 All in all, travel is important.
 There's a reason it’s the number 2 line item at most companies.
 Regaining control over how you spend and manage it can have an immediate result back on your bottom line.